-- 16.4 Mental Health Homicide Reviews; NHS England commissions independent investigations into homicides (sometimes referred to as mental health homicide reviews) which are committed by patients being treated for mental illness.
-For further information see: www.england.nhs.uk/publications/reviews-and-reports/invest-reports - All SARs need to take account of a Coroner's Inquiry and any criminal investigation, including disclosure issues, which may impact on timescales.
-The Coroner must be informed of the decision to hold a SAR and the Chair of the review panel must ensure the necessary contacts are maintained with appropriate people.
+- 17.4 Mental Health Homicide Reviews; NHS England commissions independent investigations into homicides (sometimes referred to as mental health homicide reviews) which are committed by patients being treated for mental illness.
+For further information see: www.england.nhs.uk/publications/reviews-and-reports/invest-reports - 17.5 Interface between SARs/Discretionary SARs and Coronial Processes: All SARs need to take account of a Coroner's Inquiry and any criminal investigation, including disclosure issues, which may impact on timescales.